AI decision infrastructure: how the record gets built.

-The SEC's 2026 Examination Priorities (released 2025-11-17) named adviser use of AI and the documentation of recommendations as focus areas.
-The Council's output format is designed to be the rationale a Reg BI examiner, an IAA §206 books-and-records audit, or an internal compliance review can read, retain, and verify.
+The SEC's 2026 Examination Priorities (released 2025-11-17) named adviser use of AI as a focus area.
+Separately, the adviser's duty of care under §206 and the books-and-records rule (204-2) call for a documented basis for a recommendation.
+The Council's output format is designed to be the rationale an SEC examiner, a books-and-records review, or an internal compliance review can read and retain.

 What the eval scaffold does.